TechnoMageKOMT/Programming_Notes/Python/A_Python-vs-JavaScript-Differences.md

 ## Object Keys Syntax

 Py: Must be in quotation marks.
-JS: Can be entered with or without quatation marks
+JS: Can be entered with or without quotation marks

 ## Boolean values